djeusette/ex_event_bus/README.md

   }
 }

-# UPDATE: PK not included in root changes
+# UPDATE: PK not included in root changes (didn't change)
 %UserUpdated{
   changes: %{
     "email" => "new@example.com"